Dialogue with Stakeholders

 Employees

-The group has started an "organizational culture and job satisfaction survey" for all employees in 2021.
+The group started an “organizational culture and job satisfaction survey” for all employees in 2021.
+Most recently, the second survey was conducted in September 2022.

 ● Dialogue between management and labor